 Unless you have a rare or sought after DVD, I would avoid.
 The fees and competition just make it impossible for you to make any money, and quite frankly it just isn’t worth the effort.

-Most titles can be found for 99p – with some even offering free delivery (I literally cannot fathom how these people do this – a DVD in a bubble envelope costs £1.26 – I have tried to cut this cost and it’s nigh on impossible) so you are always going to be priced out.
+Most titles can be found for 99p – with some even offering free delivery (I literally cannot fathom how these people do this – a DVD in a jiffy bag* costs £1.53 – I have tried to cut this cost and it’s nigh on impossible) so you are always going to be priced out.

 If you’re in no rush to sell your DVDs and think you might have a rare DVD, do a completed listings search to see what similar items have sold for.
 Another clue is if one of the DVD trade websites offer ‘good’ money (good in the sense that they usually offer pennies – I got offered £2.54 for a DVD which when I looked up on eBay had been selling for £15+)

-The only times I have successfully sold DVDs on eBay is when grouped in a bundle large enough to make the postage cost worthwhile (£2.85 small parcel) for example, Tom Hanks Films or Live Comedy DVDs.
+The only times I have successfully sold DVDs on eBay is when grouped in a bundle large enough to make the postage cost worthwhile (£3 small parcel via Royal Mail or £2.90 myHermes) for example, Tom Hanks Films or Live Comedy DVDs.
 Or at specific times of the year – horror films approaching Halloween, festive films at Christmas.

 You might also enjoy…10 Tips For Selling Clothes on Ebay